Blog > The 2021 Free Content Marketing Planner

 It's best to plan at least six months ahead with your promotions, such as seasonal sales and competitions.
 This gives you more time to fully realise your ideas and build upon them.
 You're not going to have all your best ideas over a single cup of tea but once you've got a few rough outlines down well in advance they'll stick in your brain and develop over time.

 There's nothing wrong with using a tried and tested method for increasing your audience and customer base, so if a particular type of competition, press push or discount has worked well for you in the past, do it again!
-Previous customers will be familiar with your promotional activities and may well have been looking forward to you running that Spring Sale again.
+Previous customers will be familiar with your promotional activities and may well have been looking forward to you running that sale or special event again.

 If you were in business last year you should know which marketing activities worked and how much you spent on them.
 It's all very well taking into consideration definite costs such as advertising but don't forget how much your time is worth.
 Creating engaging, shareable content can be done on a very tight budget but it's important to remember how much of your own time you'll be putting into doing so and how that will affect your costs.